bintracker/bintracker/docs/quickstart.md

 ## Startup

-Launch Bintracker by double-clicking the `bintracker` executable in the `build` directory, or launch it from the command line.
+Launch Bintracker by double-clicking the `bintracker` executable, or launch it from the command line.
 The second option will allow you to see debug messages and low level errors, which is helpful when you're trying to figure out why Bintracker crashes.

 On startup, Bintracker greets you with this welcome screen: